 The crime rate is minimal in Canada because of its strict security and adherence to the law.
 Canadians are also naturally peace and law-abiding citizens, making it a great country to study in.
 No need to worry about distractions and potential safety hazards because its authorities are working round the clock to provide and maintain a safe and secure place conducive for studying.

-96% of international students recommend Canada as a study destination, while 60% of international students say that they plan to apply for permanent residence in Canada.
-This is one of the top reasons why they want to get education loans for international students in the country.
+96% of international students recommend Canada as a study destination, while 60% say that they plan to apply for permanent residence in Canada.
+This is one of the top reasons why they want to apply for a student loan in Canada over any other country.

 In terms of student numbers, the nationalities with the largest representation of students in Canada are China (with around 22% of the market) and India (with around 34% of the market).
 US students represent only around 2% of all international students in Canada.